-Here you can see it in the corner - before the painting:
+Here you can see it in the corner - before the painting (that's the new table before being painted):

 After all the work on the dining room last year, I really wanted to re-stain the stand, but I thought it might look best if it matched the new dining room table and the hutch.
 Anytime you choose to paint an antique it stings a bit, but.....
 Anyway, the decision was made.